jianwen-android/notes-sst-/English/Continuous writing/Reflective or Hybrid Writing.md

 - explores the "how", "why", and "what if"
 - most important/interesting/useful/relevant about the object, event, experience or idea (topic)
 - how can you explain or justify its importance (topic)

+## Outcome

+- explore the possibility of change based on the INSIGHTS gained from the earlier analysis
+- "What have I learnt from this" or "What does this mean for my future"